Apozzi/TuringCraft/README.md

 # TuringCraft

-Visual Simulator and Creator for Turing Machines.
+Turing Craft is Visual Simulator and Graph Creator for Turing Machines.
 Ideal for academic purposes, it allows students and researchers to design, simulate, and explore Turing machines.

 ![a1](https://github.com/user-attachments/assets/34d64003-6cf2-4422-b0b6-591451997311)